mbhall88/drprg-paper/README.md

 ## Availability

-The version of the repository used for the prerint is archived at <https://doi.org/10.5281/zenodo.7819984>.
+The version of the repository used for [the paper](https://doi.org/10.1099/mgen.0.001081) is archived at <https://doi.org/10.5281/zenodo.7819984>.
 Within that archive, but not in this GitHub repository, is [the population VCF][vcf] we used to build the *M. tuberculosis* reference